 Promote educational, social, and recreational programs both in and among the halls.

 Office of Residence Life

 The Office of Residence Life is located on the second floor of the College Union Building (Room 250).
 This office is responsible for the overall planning, development and implementation of the residential program at Gettysburg College.
 Office hours are from 8:30 a.m. to 5:00 p.m.
 Monday through Friday (closed between noon and 1:00 p.m. for lunch).
 The telephone number is 717-337-6901 (x6901).
-In an emergency, after regular business hours, students may contact the on-call member of the professional staff.
-To do so, students should contact the Department of Public Safety on campus at 717-337-6911 (x6911).
+In an emergency or after regular business hours, students may contact the on-call member of the professional staff by contacting the Department of Public Safety at 717-337-6911 (x6911).

 Residence Life Professional Staff

 The Residence Life Professional Staff includes an Associate Dean, a Director, an Assistant Director, three Residential Life Coordinators (Masters level professionals), an Assistant Director for Housing, and an Administrative Aide.
 These staff members secure appropriate housing for students; facilitate an appropriate living atmosphere in the residence halls; supervise the Residence Coordinators (RC), Resident Assistants (RA), Community Advisors (CA), and Community Leaders (CL); handle disciplinary situations; counsel students; conduct leadership training; provide educational and social opportunities; respond to emergency crises and refer students to other departments as necessary.